fuzzywalrus/website-for-fileserving/Readme.md

 - 🔄 Easy to customize
 - 🔑 Instructions for CloudFlare Tunnel for reverse proxy protection
 - 💾 Apache and NGNIX agnostic, use your preferred hosting
+- ⚙️ Minimal configuration required via `.env` file
+- 🔗 Only Bootstrap JS used for client-side interactions (no frameworks)

 ## Installation